hannsadrian/MemoryCLIP-Dresden/README.md

 ## 🤨 How does it work?

-You can either use the app or the website to view information about in the bomb war involved or destroyed buildings/places(+Stolpersteine & Mahndepots) located in Dresden.<br>
+You can either use the app or the website to view information about in the bomb war involved or destroyed buildings/places(+Stolpersteine & Mahndepots) located in Dresden.
-If you are using the app it is even possible to scan QR codes potentially sticked to information boards at the buildings or<br>
-use location suggestions.
+If you are using the app it is even possible to scan QR codes potentially sticked to information boards at the buildings or use location suggestions.

 ## 🔨 Build with